christophschwaerzler/GPSCO/README.md

 This is the concept behind the project here.

-I built the hardware around an Arduino UNO R3 board, since this is a cheap and popular uC system which offers most of the hardware which is needed.
+I built the hardware around an Arduino UNO R3 board, since this is a cheap and popular uC system which offers most of the hardware needed.
 Many builders will already have such a board lying around.
 There is only one problem:
 The internal counter on timer1 allows for a maximal counting rate of f/2.5, where f is the clock frequency i.e. 16 MHz.
 This is 6.4 MHz and is not sufficient for a 10 MHz OCXO, such as mine.
 Accordingly one more piece of hardware is needed to divide bring the counts into the allowed range: A 74HC390 (or 74HCT390), which is a divider and with some change in